lior-benjman/helfy-devops-test/README.md

 - Add new flowers through a form.
 Successful submissions append the row to the list immediately.
 - Login using the default credentials (`Admin@helfy.com` / `helfy123!` from `.env.example`) before performing any API calls.
 Tokens are stored in `localStorage` and automatically attached to each request.

-## Deployment / Next steps

-- Containerize the `server` and `client` directories separately or serve the static build from Express.
-- Add auth or validation middleware if the API will be exposed on the public internet.
-- Configure CI to run `npm test`/`npm run build` once tests are introduced.